rwf2/Rocket/site/guide/6-state.md

 ! note

-  The database engines supported by `#[database]` are *synchronous*, and normally block the thread of execution.
-The `run()` function automatically uses `tokio::spawn_blocking` so that database access does not interfere with other in-flight requests.
+  The database engines supported by `#[database]` are *synchronous*.
+Normally, using such a database would block the thread of execution.
+To prevent this, the `run()` function automatically uses a thread pool so that database access does not interfere with other in-flight requests.
 See [Cooperative Multitasking](../overview/#cooperative-multitasking) for more information on why this is necessary.